How to make a line follower robot using Arduino and L298N | 4-way line tracking sensor module

 }

 In the loop function, the sensor values are read and put into four Boolean variables.
 Afterward, these values are checked using the IF condition.
 If the values of the four sensors are 1 or 0, the robot stops.
 Also, if the center sensor values are 1 and the side sensor values are 0, the robot moves forward.
 If the sensor one and two values are 1, the robot turns left.
-Also, if the sensor four and five values are 1, the robot moves right.
+Also, if the sensor three and sensor four values are 1, the robot moves right.

 void setup() {